LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 - Student and teacher publication opportunities exist.

-- A cultural window is opened through the authentic material readily
+- A cultural window is opened through the large amounts of authentic material readily

 - Meaning technologies, such as transcripts, dictionaries, and translators, exist to aid comprehension of material.